Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 In order to use the root-finding features, first a solver object must be created by calling its constructor, often providing relative and absolute accuracy.
 Using a solver object, roots of functions are easily found using the `solve` methods.
-These methods takes a maximum iteration count `maxEval`, a function `f`, and either two domain values, `min` and `max`, or a `startValue` as parameters.
-If the maximal number of iterations count is exceeded, non-convergence is assumed and a `ConvergenceException` exception is thrown.
+These methods take a maximum iteration count `maxEval`, a function `f`, and either two domain values, `min` and `max`, or a `startValue` as parameters.
+If the maximum number of iterations is exceeded, non-convergence is assumed and a `MathIllegalStateException` exception is thrown.
 A suggested value is 100, which should be plenty, given that a bisection algorithm can't get any more accurate after 52 iterations because of the number of mantissa bits in a double precision floating point number.
-If a number of ill-conditioned problems is to be solved, this number can be decreased in order to avoid wasting time.
+If a number of ill-conditioned problems are to be solved, this number can be decreased in order to avoid wasting time.
 [Bracketed
 solvers](../apidocs/org/hipparchus/analysis/solvers/BracketedUnivariateSolver.html) also take an